davidroman0O/gostage/README.md

 ### Stage Initial Store

-In version 2.0+, the `Stage` no longer exposes the `InitialStore` field directly.
+The `Stage` no longer exposes the `InitialStore` field directly.
 Instead, it provides methods for interacting with the initial store data.

 Before: